Chun Shui Tang: History

 In 2013, Chun Shui Tang established their first store outside Taiwan in Daikanyama, an upscale shopping district in Tokyo, Japan.
 Since then, more stores have opened in Japan, causing a boom in bubble tea's popularity in Japan.
 In 2018, Chun Shui Tang opened another store in Hong Kong's West Kowloon railway station.
 Till late 2020, Chun Shui Tang has already opened 8 branches in Hong Kong, including Causeway Bay and Mong Kok.

 Menu

-Chun Shui Tang specializes in bubble tea, but they also serve a wide variety of Taiwanese food, including gaifan dishes, beef noodle soup, lu wei, dougan, pig's blood cake, mochi, and more.
+Chun Shui Tang specializes in bubble tea, but they also serve a wide variety of East Asian food, including gaifan dishes, beef noodle soup, lu wei, dougan, pig's blood cake, mochi, and more.
 It takes six months for a bar worker to learn to make the 80 or so drinks on the menu.
 Chun Shui Tang offers different seasonal products by time to time, e.g. Uji Matcha series, Herbal Jelly series etc.